 What are the benefits of rooming-in?

-Keeping your baby in close proximity during your entire postpartum hospital stay is recommended by leading organizations including the American Congress of Obstetricians and Gynecologists, the American Academy of Pediatrics (AAP), and the World Health Organization.
+Keeping your baby in close proximity during your entire postpartum hospital stay is recommended by leading organizations including the American Congress of Obstetricians and Gynecologists (ACOG), the American Academy of Pediatrics (AAP), and the World Health Organization.

 For many new mothers and their partners, the benefits of rooming-in include: